Qubit1028/sht3x-dis_humidity_temperature_sensor/README.md

 ```

 # Data Logging
-API includes logging feautures for logging temperature and humidity data to file or SQL database
+API includes logging features for logging temperature and humidity data to file or SQL database

 ## Log to file
 ```python